 ‘The Shop on Main Street’ - 1965 - Dir.
 Ján Kadár, Elmar Klos

-’The Shop on Main Street’ is magnificent.
+The Shop on Main Street is magnificent.
 An unforgiving tale of moral dilemma told with intellect and compassion.
 This is one of the most moving films I have ever seen.

-The shop on Main Street is the story of Tono Brtko, a down on his luck carpenter in a small town of Czechoslovakia.
-Set against the backdrop of post-invasion Europe, the town has embraced their new Nazi rule and left the ideology of old behind, in its place the Fascist Reich.
-Brother-in-Law to a ranking officer of the local military, Tono is gifted a Jewish store and given the title ‘Aryan Controller.’
-Mistaken for a gift, Tono soon learns the party officials have already taken the best Jewish stores for themselves - and left him a crumbling mess.
-The owner of said crumbling mess?
-The beautiful Rozalia Lautmannová.
+The story follows Tono Brtko, a down-on-his-luck carpenter in a small town in Czechoslovakia.
+Set against the backdrop of post-invasion Europe, the town has embraced its new Nazi rule, abandoning its old ideology in favour of the Fascist Reich.
+As the brother-in-law of a ranking officer in the local military, Tono is gifted a Jewish store and given the title of Aryan Controller.
+But what seems like a gift soon reveals itself to be anything but.
+The party officials have already taken the best Jewish stores for themselves, leaving Tono with a crumbling mess.

 'Sunshine' - 1999 - Dir.
 István Szabó

-How can you possibly tell love stories across 2 generations involving 6+ characters?
-People must speak like this ‘I love you.
-I’ve always loved you.’
-‘You never loved me.
+How can you possibly tell love stories across 5 generations involving 6+ characters?
+People must speak like this: “I love you.
+I’ve always loved you.”
+“You never loved me.
 I seduced you, it was easy, you were weak.
 Why?
-Because you were my brother.’
+Because you were my brother.”
 Oh yeah, did I forget to mention that one of these love stories involved an adopted cousin?
 Charming stuff.
-They also had Ralph Fiennes play 3 generations of the same family line, this was an interesting concept but due to a lack of investment into developing rich identities for each character - it’s really just time travelling Voldemort.
+They also had Ralph Fiennes play 3 generations of the same family line.
+This was an interesting concept but a lack of investment in developing rich identities for each character lands it as a failed experiment.
+Time travelling Voldemort if you will.

-There’s as much care to storytelling in this film as Homer Simpsons makeup shotgun.
+There’s as much care to storytelling in this film as Homer Simpson’s makeup shotgun.
 My experience was similar to hers.

 'Chinatown' - 1974 - Dir.
 Roman Polanski

-A Character study on J.J Gitte’s
+A Character Study on J.J.
+Gittes

-After watching Chinatown last night I knew I had to see it again.
-This is an elegant and classy film.
-An homage to an era of film making so long gone, only a buff would know this was considered an homage at the time of its release.
-I think this film holds its own against the Maltese falcon (made 30+ years earlier,) and for my tastes, is far more compelling.
-But the true reason I knew the had film to be re-watched was thanks to the performances of our two leads, Jack Nicholson and Faye Dunaway.
 The two are polar opposites in the way their characters express emotions.
-Nicholson's character ‘Gitte’s’ keeps a tight lid on his inner monologue, whilst Dunaway as Evelyn allows a range of many conflicting emotions to compete at once.
-You can unpack their line delivery, facial expressions and tone, and continue to discover new meaning - especially on the second viewing once the true plot is known and the mystery gone.
-So, as a study for character development for my own work, I re-watched the film under the pretence of un-packing the enigma of Gitte’s character.
-Whilst Dunaway's take on ‘Evelyn’ is also deserving of dissection, her motivations become crystal clear on the second viewing - whilst Gitte's remain shrouded.
+Nicholson’s Gittes keeps a tight lid on his inner monologue, whilst Dunaway’s Evelyn allows a range of conflicting emotions to compete at once.
+You can unpack their line delivery, facial expressions, and tone and continue to discover new meaning—especially on a second viewing once the true plot is known and the mystery gone.
+So, as a study for character development in my own work, I rewatched the film under the pretence of unpacking the enigma of Gittes’ character.
+Whilst Dunaway’s take on Evelyn is also deserving of dissection, her motivations become crystal clear on the second viewing—whilst Gittes’ remain shrouded.

 'Playing for time' - 1980 - Dir.
 Daniel Mann, Joseph Sargent

-Similar in my viewing to 2001’s ‘James Dean’ which starred a young James Franco, I kept having to pinch myself, to remind me that this was a made for television film.
-The caliber of the performance by Vanessa Redgrave was deserving of the big screen.
-This film was carried on her capable shoulders as the stoic celebrity-turn-prisoner, pianist and singer of the Auschwitz orchestra.
+Much like my experience watching 2001’s James Dean, starring a young James Franco, I kept having to remind myself that Playing for Time was made for television.
+The caliber of Vanessa Redgrave’s performance is worthy of the big screen.
+She carries the film on her capable shoulders as the stoic celebrity-turned-prisoner, pianist, and singer of the Auschwitz orchestra.

 'Kapò' - 1959 - Dir.
 Gillo Pontecorvo